marc-shade/Ollama-Workbench/README.md

 <img src="https://2acrestudios.com/wp-content/uploads/2024/06/00001-2881912941.png" style="width: 300px;" align="right" />

 This application is a comprehensive tool for managing and testing various models from the Ollama library.
 With features ranging from model comparison to vision testing, Ollama Workbench provides an intuitive interface for users to evaluate and maintain their machine learning models.
-It also features a chat interface for real-time interaction with selected models.
+It also features a chat interface for real-time interaction with selected models, including a workspace for saving and managing code and text generated during chat sessions.

 **Table of Contents**
 - [Features](#features)